 Unfortunately, snoring and sleep deprivation can be a vicious circle: snoring impacts the quality and duration of your sleep, and sleep deprivation can increase the severity of snoring!

-If you do struggle with sleep deprivation, try to wind down slowly – avoid blue light exposure, supplement with melatonin, and mentally wind down before getting into bed to improve the quality of sleep.
+If you do struggle with sleep deprivation, try to wind down slowly – avoid blue light exposure and mentally wind down before getting into bed to improve the quality of sleep.

 4. Eating too late at night

 Studies show that eating late at night can increase the risk of snoring.
 Having a stomach full of undigested food creates tightness in your diaphragm, which as a result, reduces your capacity for deep breathing.

 This can make you feel short of breath, impacting your ability to sleep easily, as well as increasing the risk of snoring.